mitre/saf/README.md

 [top](#convert-other-formats-to-hdf)
 #### CycloneDX SBOM to HDF

-Note: Currently, only the CycloneDX SBOM format is supported for SBOMs.
+Note: Currently, only the CycloneDX SBOM, VEX, and HBOM formats are officially supported in the CycloneDX SBOM convert command.
 To convert other non-CycloneDX SBOM formats, first convert your current SBOM data file into the CycloneDX SBOM data format with [their provided utility](https://github.com/CycloneDX/cyclonedx-cli) and then convert the CycloneDX SBOM file to OHDF with the `saf convert cyclonedx_sbom2hdf` command.

 EX) To convert SPDX SBOM format to CycloneDX SBOM format using the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli), you can perform the following: